Gozala/eventual/Readme.md

 [![Build Status](https://secure.travis-ci.org/Gozala/eventual.png)](http://travis-ci.org/Gozala/eventual)

-Eventual lets you travel through time to use future values.
+Eventuals let you travel through time to use future values.

 ## What is an eventual value?